derekwang8/DS2022-Final-Case/README.md

 # 1) Executive Summary

 ## Problem:
 Coaches and analysts in competitive Wushu often lack a simple way to explore athlete performance data.
-Accessing structured information such as scoring distributions, top-performing countries, and event breakdowns—typically require full database setups.
+Accessing structured information such as scoring distributions, top-performing countries, and event breakdowns typically require full database setups.

 ## Solution:
 This project provides a lightweight, containerized analytics API built using Flask, SQLite, and Docker.
 The system automatically loads the IWUF WWC17 competition dataset from CSV, creates a SQL database, and exposes two clean API endpoints for quick data exploration: